Christopher Oldfield

 Leverhulme Centre for Life in the Universe, University of Cambridge, May 2024

-• Hylomophism and the Inverse Special Composition Question (video, slides), Middle Sized Matters, University of Oxford, May 2024
+• Hylomorphism and the Inverse Special Composition Question (video, slides), Middle Sized Matters, University of Oxford, May 2024

 • Mereology Naturalised?
 Not Yet (audio, slides), European Conference for the Foundations of Physics, University of Bristol, July 2023